dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudents.md

-Projected Resident Students Plan
+## Projected Resident Students Plan
 The students moved as well as reported in the statistics window are those that were included or not included by choice in the development of the enrollment projections being referenced in the plan.
 For example, if special education students were excluded from the projections, they will not be in the forecasted numbers used in the boundary plan.

-Current Enrollment Plan
+## Current Enrollment Plan
 During setup for plans based upon Current Enrollment, the software will determine which students are outside the District (OD) or non-geocoded (UM).
 Those students will not be moved during the boundary planning process.
 In the statistics window, OD and UM students will be listed by their school of enrollment under a separate OD_UM column.
 Of the remining geocoded students residing in the District, those students outside of grades -1 through 12 are automatically excluded from the boundary planning process but are reported with their enrolled school under the Non_PK12 column in the statistics window.

 Once the out of District, unmatched and non-PK12 students have been identified, you have an option to choose a field in your student data to identify which of the remaining -1 through 12th grade students you may wish to exclude from boundary planning and reporting.
 The default field is STUTYPE.
-Using the STUTYPE field, you have the option of excluding any of the remaining classes of students, such as SE, OT, IS, CH, etc.  For those that you choose to exclude, they will not be moved during the boundary planning process, however, they will appear as part of the enrollment at their school under a separate column in the statistics window similar to Non_PK12 and OD_UM.
+Using the STUTYPE field, you have the <ins>option of excluding</ins> any of the remaining classes of students, such as SE, OT, IS, CH, etc.  For those that you choose to exclude, they will not be moved during the boundary planning process, however, they will appear as part of the enrollment at their school under a separate column in the statistics window similar to Non_PK12 and OD_UM.

-If you choose not to exclude them from boundary planning, they will be treated as a regular student and will be subject to moving during the boundary planning process and will be reported under the appropriate grade level in the statistics window.
+If you choose <ins>not to exclude</ins> them from boundary planning, they will be treated as a regular student and will be subject to moving during the boundary planning process and will be reported under the appropriate grade level in the statistics window.

-If you choose an optional field other than STUTYPE to identify classes of students, you can create any classification codes you wish to identify students to be excluded from the boundary planning process.
+<ins>If you choose an optional field other than STUTYPE to identify classes of students</ins>, you can create any classification codes you wish to identify students to be excluded from the boundary planning process.
 The out of District, unmatched and non-PK12 tests will still be performed, but you are provided unlimited flexibility as to how to code and select the remaining resident PK/TK through 12th grade students for boundary planning.
 For example, you could code a group of students in a specific program such as dual language program offered only at specific schools to be excluded from the boundary planning process so they remain at the program school.
 Or you may choose more specific codes for handling special education classes.

-How Classification Codes are used in SchoolSite Enrollment Forecasting:
+## How Classification Codes are used in SchoolSite Enrollment Forecasting:
 There are essentially two types of projections that can be created in SchoolSite:  student residence and optionally school of enrollment.